geomoose/gm3/docs/howto/print-layouts.md

 * `text` - Puts text on the map.
   * `text` - The content to put on the map.
-    Supports [GeoMoose Templates](../templates.md) including a special `{{title}}` mustasche which is the user's inputed title.
+    Supports [GeoMoose Templates](../templates.md) including a special `{{title}}` mustache which is the user's inputed title.
   * `size` - The font size in points.
   * `fontStyle` - `normal`, `italic` or `bold`
   * `font` - Defaults to Arial but could be any common font available to the browser.